 Our success is substantially dependent upon our proprietary technologies and our ability to protect our intellectual property rights.
 We currently hold 6 patents issued by the U.S. Patent Office that relate to various telecommunications and data networking technologies and include among other things, patents covering the transmission of audio, voice and data over computer and telephony networks and the delivery of remote PoE networks.
 We rely upon our patents and trade secret laws, non-disclosure agreements with our employees, consultants and third parties to protect our intellectual property rights.
 The complexity of patent and common law, combined with our limited resources, create risk that our efforts to protect our proprietary technologies may not be successful.
 We cannot assure you that our patents will be upheld or that third parties will not invalidate our patent rights.
-In the event our intellectual property rights are not upheld, such an event would have a material adverse effect on our company.
-In addition, there is a risk that third parties may independently develop substantially equivalent or superior technologies.
+In the event our intellectual property rights are not upheld, such an event would have a material adverse effect on us